S.717 - POWER Act115th Congress (2017-2018) |

 Summary: S.717 — 115th Congress (2017-2018)All Information (Except Text)

 (Sec.
-3) This bill requires the U.S. Attorney's office in each judicial district to conduct, at least annually, a public event to promote pro bono legal services for survivors of domestic violence, dating violence, sexual assault, and stalking.
+3) This bill requires the chief judge for each judicial district to conduct public events to promote pro bono legal services for survivors of domestic violence, dating violence, sexual assault, and stalking.

-Additionally, the U.S. Attorney's office in a judicial district that contains an Indian tribe or tribal organization must conduct, at least once during each three-year period, a public event to promote pro bono legal services for Indian or Alaska Native victims of domestic violence, dating violence, sexual assault, and stalking.
+Additionally, the chief judge for a judicial district that contains an Indian tribe or tribal organization must conduct, at least once during each two-year period, a public event to promote pro bono legal services for Indian or Alaska Native victims of domestic violence, dating violence, sexual assault, and stalking.

 (Sec.
-4) U.S. Attorneys' offices must report to the Department of Justice (DOJ) on the public events they conduct.
-DOJ must compile and summarize the reports and submit them to Congress.
+4) Chief judges must report to the Administrative Office of the U.S. Courts on the public events they conduct.
+The Administrative Office of the U.S. Courts must compile and summarize the reports and submit them to Congress.